-Sales and use tax rebate is associated with the Quality Jobs Program on capital expenses or a 1.5% investment tax credit for qualifying expenses.
+Sales/use tax refund on qualified investment: Sales and use tax rebates are associated with the Quality Jobs Program on capital expenses or a 1.5% investment tax credit for qualifying expenses.

-Personal property tax abatement:

-The Industrial Tax Exemption allows a property tax abatement for industries in certain NAICS codes who engage in new capital investments in the state.
+Personal property tax abatement: The Industrial Tax Exemption allows a property tax abatement for industries in certain NAICS codes who engage in new capital investments in the state.